 Looking for Black History Month ideas to share with your teen?
-I recently had the opportunity to work with the Birmingham Tourism Board to explore the history Civil Rights in Alabama.
+I recently had the opportunity to work with the Birmingham Tourism Board to explore the history of Civil Rights in Alabama.

 My daughter is a history buff so I had to show her just how amazing black people really are!
 Black History Month is an annual celebration of achievements by African Americans and a time for recognizing the central role of blacks in U.S. history.